Are you looking for the best UV light to kill mold in your HVAC system?

 Reko Lighting R2000

-How To Pick The Best UV Light For Your HVAC?
+How To Pick The Best UV Light For HVAC?

-In my view as a licensed inspector, there are basically two different types of UV lights that you can install for your HVAC system.
+In my view as a licensed inspector, there are basically two different types of UV lights that you can install for your HVAC system: surface treatment and air treatment.

 #1.
 Surface Treatment UV Lights